Carole Lombard: Death

-When the U.S. entered World War II at the end of 1941, Lombard traveled to her home state of Indiana for a war bond rally with her mother, Bess Peters, and Clark Gable's press agent, Otto Winkler.
+When the U.S. entered World War II, Lombard traveled to her home state of Indiana for a war bond rally with her mother and Clark Gable's press agent, Otto Winkler.
 Lombard raised more than $2 million in defense bonds in a single evening.
-Her party had initially been scheduled to return to Los Angeles by train, but Lombard was eager to reach home more quickly and wanted to travel by air.
+Her party had been scheduled to return to Los Angeles by train, but Lombard was eager to reach home more quickly and wanted to travel by air.
 Her mother and Winkler were afraid of flying and insisted that the group follow their original travel plans.
-Lombard suggested that they flip a coin; they agreed, and Lombard won the toss.

 In the early morning hours of January 16, 1942, Lombard, her mother and Winkler boarded a Transcontinental and Western Air Douglas DST (Douglas Sleeper Transport) aircraft to return to California.
 After refueling in Las Vegas, TWA Flight 3 took off at 7:07 p.m. and crashed into Double Up Peak near the 8300 ft level of Potosi Mountain, 32 smi southwest of the Las Vegas airport.
-All 22 aboard, including Lombard, her mother, and 15 U.S. Army soldiers, were killed instantly.
+All 22 aboard, including Lombard, her mother, Winkler and 15 U.S. Army soldiers, were killed.
 Lombard was 33 years old.
-The cause of the crash was attributed to the flight crew's inability to properly navigate over the mountains surrounding Las Vegas.
+The crash's cause was attributed to the flight crew's inability to properly navigate over the mountains surrounding Las Vegas.
 As a precaution against the possibility of enemy Japanese bomber aircraft coming into American airspace from the Pacific, safety beacons normally used to direct night flights had been turned off, leaving the pilot and crew of the TWA flight without visual warnings of the mountains in their flight path.
-Some of the aircraft crash wreckage remains on Potosi, although it is very difficult to find due to slope and brush.